react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Adding the Media Stream

-By adding a media stream to the peer you will trigger negotiations and ice candidate generation.
+After using one of the media functions above you can then add the media stream to the peer.
-Make sure you are handling ice candidates correctly or you won't get a call connected.
+The negotiation needed event will be triggered on the peer connection afterwords.

 ```javascript
 peerConnection.addStream( localMediaStream );